binnev/recipe-planner/README.md

 # recipe-planner
-A Python-based piece of software to organise recipes and plan shopping lists.
+A recipe database and Python-based piece of software to organise recipes and plan shopping lists.

+## Cooking the recipes
+Go to the readable-recipes folder.
+Click on one of the `.md` files to view it.
+These should render nicely on phones, tablets, etc.

 Aims:
 - Store recipes electronically